Boundary Waters Fishing

 Guided Boundary Waters Fishing Trips

-Our in-house, Northwoods fishing guides for Boundary Waters BWCA fishing canoe trips are experienced and congenial.
+River Point Outfitting Co.'s Boundary Waters fishing guides are experienced and congenial.
 Your trip need not be fishing focused to have a guide, but guided fishing trips make for fantastic "wilderness memories."

 Best overall fishing month Up North is the month of June.
 Your River Point guide will share his knowledge of different rods, angling and fly-fishing techniques, presentations, and much more.
 Be prepared for exciting fishing and a superb amount of old-fashioned FUN!
 Catch and Release is practiced, but plan on delicious fish fries back at the campsite, too!